-The health of your hearing and preventing hearing loss often depends on how much you protect your hearing from loud environments.
-The problem is it’s not always easy to know when you’re in an area that has too much noise.
-If you don’t know when something is too loud you can’t do anything to appropriately protect your hearing.
+The health of your hearing and preventing hearing loss often depends on how much you protect your hearing from the noisy environment.
+The problem is that it’s not always possible to know when you will be exposed to too much background noise.
+If you don’t know when something is too loud you can’t do anything appropriate to protect your hearing.

-Prolonged exposure to noisy environments is one of the biggest cause of hearing loss, so being proactive about keeping your hearing safe is important.
-There are some things you can do to protect your hearing, like leaving a noisy environment as soon as possible.
-You can also keep simple daily sounds in mind as ways to gauge your noise level.
+Prolonged exposure to noisy environment is one of the biggest cause of hearing loss, so being proactive about your ear health and keeping your hearing safe is important.
+There are some things you can do to protect your hearing, like leaving a noisy environment as soon as possible or you can mentally keep simple daily sound levels in mind as a way to gauge the existing noise level.

-It’s understandable to wonder about when a noise or environment is too loud.
-Sometimes you can even adjust to volume levels that are harmful to your hearing because they’re just part of your everyday life.
+It’s understandable that you should be concerned about your ear health when an office environment noise or open plan office noise environment is too loud.
+Sometimes you can even adjust or adapt to volume levels that are harmful to your hearing because they’re just part of your everyday life.
 (Think of a noisy city with lots of traffic, for example.)

 If you are already experiencing hearing loss and need to buy a hearing aid, protecting your ears can be even more important.
-You just need to be aware of when the noise going on around you is potentially too much noise.
-Awareness and prevention are key steps in keeping your hearing health in the forefront of your mind.
+You just need to be aware of the background noise going on around you which is potentially too harmful.
+Awareness and prevention are key steps in keeping your ear health in the forefront of your mind.

-Sound is measured in decibels which is often too abstract to measure out in your daily life.
+Most of the publications indicate noise level in decibels, which is often too abstract a value or level to measure in your daily life.
 There are apps you can use on your mobile device to measure decibels but even that isn’t always a handy way to measure what’s going on around you.
 Some apps aren’t reliable and sometimes there just isn’t always a handy way to pull out your phone and start running an app.

 It’s easier to use some normal sounds you’re used to, to gauge what’s going on and when it’s time to protect your hearing.
 Most professionals agree that anything below around 70 decibels is safe for your hearing.
 It’s fairly easy to figure out what 70 decibels would be if you keep in mind that an average conversation with another person is about 60 decibels.